Margo Price Sings About The Heartache And Beauty Of Small-Town America

 PRICE: Yeah, yeah.

-(Singing, playing guitar) Well, I went down to the county jail, turned myself in, spending all my weekends here, far from my good-timing friends.
+(Playing guitar, singing).
+Well, I went down to the county jail, turned myself in, spending all my weekends here, far from my good-timing friends.
 Things went bad.
 Things went worse.
 I guess you know the end.
-The only thing I know for sure is I ain't going back again.
+The only thing I know for sure is, I ain't going back again.
 They took me down to cell block B after stripping off my clothes, put me in a monkey suit and threw me in the throes like a rat in a maze, a cow in a herd or a sparrow with broken wing.
 Now I know the reason why the caged bird has to sing because I'm just a weekender in the Davidson County jail.
 My old man ain't got the cash to even go my bail.
-Should've listened to my mamma, maybe quit my life of sin before I went backsliding again.
+Should've listened to my mama, maybe quit my life of sin before I went backsliding again.

-Now, the bed is hard, and the room is cold.
+(Singing) Now, the bed is hard, and the room is cold.
 My cellmate's got a cough.
-She takes her meds and sleeps all day, got six more weeks untl she's off.
+She takes her meds and sleeps all day, got six more weeks till she's off.
 She said she beat her boyfriend up while high on crack cocaine.
-Now she sits and watches her young life go down the drain because she's just a weekender in the Davidson County jail, and her old man ain't got the cash to even go her bail.
-Should've listened to her mamma, maybe her quit her life of sin before she went backsliding again.
+Now she sits and watches her young life go down the drain because she's just a weekender in the Davidson County jail.
+And her old man ain't got the cash to even cover bail.
+Should've listened to her mama, maybe her quit her life of sin before she went backsliding again.

-GROSS: Thanks for singing that.
+GROSS: Aw (ph), thanks for singing that.
 That song, "Weekender," is on Margo Price's first album, which is called "Midwest Farmer's Daughter."
 Her new album is called "All American Made."
 I was wondering if you'd like to maybe preview a new song for us that you have not yet recorded.

-(Singing, playing guitar) Lock me up all by myself.
+(Playing guitar, singing) Lock me up all by myself.
 Throw away the key.
 I can't stand to read the news or turn on my TV.
 Carnivores, religious wars, and they do it for the money.
 Rich folks eating four-course meals while welfare kids grow hungry.
 Hello, operator, could you get me on the phone?
 Like to speak with Jesus sometime if he's ever home.
 Heard that I could call him up most any time I want.
 But every time I ring him, well, he never picks it up.
 So I went out to the diners, the dance halls and the bars.
 Hanging out with the hippies, wondering where you are.
 Down every stretch of highway, I'm looking for my home.
 Call 1-800-JESUS from the billboard on the road.
-(Playing guitar).

 I'll save the third verse as a surprise here for the future.